IBM/vision-tools/README.md

 ### Setting up Access to the Tools
 A PIP install image is available via `pip install Vision-Tools`.

-The following steps can be used to setup and use the the MVI Tools from a git repo.
+The following steps in this section can be used to setup and use the the MVI Tools from a git repo (these steps assume that the cloned repo is in your home directory ("`$HOME`")).
-(these steps assume that the cloned repo is in your home directory ("`$HOME`"))
+The sections following this "_Setting up Access to the Tools"_ section are common to both installation methods.

  1. Ensure Python is at version 3.6 or above (e.g. `python3 -V`).
 If it is not, upgrade python using your favorite install manager (pip, conda, etc.)